rust-lang/rust/text/0000-macro-reform.md

 # Unresolved questions

-Should we forbid `$crate` in non-`extern` macros?
+Should we forbid `$crate` in non-`#[export]`ed macros?
 It seems useless, however I think we should allow it anyway, to encourage the habit of writing `$crate::` for any references to the local crate.

-Should we allow `pub use macro`, which would escape the enclosing block/module the way `pub macro_rules!` does?

-Should we require that `extern use macro` can only appear in the crate root?
-It doesn't make a lot of sense to put it elsewhere.

 # Acknowledgements